-Should you buy a Chinese Chef’s knife or any other VG10 Chinese made knife?
+Should you buy a Chinese Chef’s knife or any other VG10 Chinese-made knife?
 After my research, I have bought my first VG10 Damascus Chef’s knife from China.
-I have my doubts about the reliability and the information they gave me around their chef’s knife.
-I own 2 Shuns one Santoku and a Yanagiba and I love to use them but there are definitely better knives around.
+I have my doubts about the reliability and the information they gave me about their chef’s knife.
+I own 2 Shuns, one Santoku, and a Yanagiba, and I love to use them, but there are definitely better knives around.
 They used a lot of different knives when I was working in an Asian Fusion kitchen.
 Each chef has their own collection.
-I tried a few of their knives too since I asked to test them before buying one myself.
+I tried a few of their knives, too, since I asked to test them before buying one myself.

 Japanese and German knives I have tried so far are:

 - Shun (I own 2 of them myself, Santoku and a Yanagiba)